Tag Archive : indian marriage blog and articles

 As you embark on the incredible journey of parenthood, remember that nurturing your relationship is just as important as caring for your little one.
 Enjoy this remarkable chapter of your lives, cherishing the moments of joy, and growing stronger as a couple with each passing day.
 And if you need any help, we are there to guide you.

-Your Poor Sleep May Be Destroying Your Relationships, warns Marriage Counsellor Shivani Misri Sadhoo
+Your Poor Sleep May Be Destroying Your Relationships

-On the other hand, sleep deprivation restricts brain’s ability to do just the superficial activities like sticking to a daily routine work.
-All throughout the day, the person may find challenges to gather enough mental energy to think and innovate and at night the brain would get so much exhausted that simple relationship activity like conversations with partner, romantic feelings and sexual drive may turn Zero.
+On the other hand, sleep deprivation restricts the brain’s ability to do just superficial activities like sticking to daily routine work.
+All throughout the day, the person may find challenges to gather enough mental energy to think and innovate, and at night, the brain would get so exhausted that simple relationship activities like conversations with a partner, romantic feelings and sexual drive may turn zero.

 Across the world, scientific research is gradually suggesting that sleep may be the biggest factor in maintaining a good relationship.
-Quality of sleep of either one or both the partners may affect everything from attraction to break-ups.
-Today India’s leading relationship and marriage counselor Shivani Misri Sadhoo shares how poor sleep can be affecting your relationship.
+The quality of sleep of either one or both partners may affect everything from attraction to breakups.
+India’s leading relationship and marriage counsellor Shivani Misri Sadhoo shares how poor sleep can affect your relationship.

-1. Poor sleep habits generally turn a person unattractive
+1. Poor sleep habits generally make a person unattractive

-After all nobody like the company of a mentally exhausted person, even the emotionally tired person himself/herself looks for solace.
-In a relationship too, mental exhaustion that is generally triggered by poor sleeping habits, reduces attraction between partners.
+After all, nobody likes the company of a mentally exhausted person, even the emotionally tired person himself/herself look for solace.
+In a relationship, too, mental exhaustion that is generally triggered by poor sleeping habits reduces attraction between partners.

 2. Poor sleep can fuel conflicts.